openshift/enhancements/enhancements/network/ovn-kubernetes-ipsec.md

 authentication by certificates signed by a self-signed CA will be supported.
 - Will not provide an option to enable tunnels that have been configured with pre-shared keys.
-- Will not provide an option to enable encryption after cluster installation.
 - Will not do any explicit performance optimization of the datapath.
 As the implementation of this enhancement will primarily require changes to the control and management path, it is expected that this will not alter the performance of